Susan is celebrated star of stage, screen and film. She is deeply supportive of pub theatres.

 Read full article and biography here

-Heather Jeffery is also playwright and Artistic Director of Changing Spaces Theatre.
+Heather Jeffery is also playwright and was formerly Artistic Director of Changing Spaces Theatre.
 Her credits include productions at Drayton Arms Theatre (Kensington), Old Red Lion Theatre (Islington), VAULT festival (Waterloo), St Paul’s Church (Covent Garden), Cockpit Theatre (Marylebone) and Midlands Arts Centre (Birmingham)

-Richard Braine is actor, director and playwright.
+Columnist Richard Braine is actor, director and playwright.

 As an Actor he has worked extensively throughout the country including Chichester Festival Theatre, Manchester Royal Exchange, Birmingham Rep, and Stephen Joseph Theatre in Yorkshire.
 His Television and Film credits include: “Calendar Girls”, “Pride, Prejudice and Zombies”, “Finding Neverland”, “Bridget Jones”, “Suspicions of Mr Whicher”, “Mr Selfridge” and many years ago Gussie Fink-Nottle in “Jeeves and Wooster”.
 He has also filmed over 150 Commercials all over the world.

 He has directed the European premiere of Sternheim/Martin “The Underpants” at The Old Red Lion Theatre and written three plays: “Being There with Sellers”, “Bedding Clay Jones” and “Sexing Alan Titchmarsh”